We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Recommended dosages

-Wegovy’s recommended starting dosage for weight loss and weight management is 0.25 mg once per week.
-Your doctor will slowly increase your starting dose up to the recommended dose.
+For adults and children 12 years and older, Wegovy’s recommended starting dosage is 0.25 mg once per week.
+Your doctor will gradually increase your starting dose every several weeks.
+They’ll do this until you reach the maintenance (ongoing) dosage that’s right for you.

-To view a more detailed dosing guide, you can refer to this article.
+For details, you can refer to this dosing guide.
 You can also check out Wegovy’s prescribing information.
-And be sure to follow your doctor’s dosing instructions.

 Questions about Wegovy’s dosage